Caleb-J773/DigiShell/README.md

 - `<TIME>` - Local time
 - `<UTC>` - UTC time

 You can also manually edit the `.fldigi_tui.json` to add your own custom macros.
-The configuration files are dumped in a user folder.
-Like C:/Users/yourusername
+The configuration file is saved in your user folder (e.g., C:/Users/YourUsername on Windows)

 ## Project Structure